We've faced this before so what have we learned?

 Soon, she realized her son was sick from the influenza spreading across the state and country that year.
 It was called the Spanish Flu due to confusion over its origin in Europe.
 Today, that influenza pandemic is called the “Great Influenza” because it would eventually infect more than 500 million people worldwide and kill 50 to 100 million in two years.
 In the United States, the virus would claim more lives than the death toll from the Civil War.

 That 9-year-old boy living in Kansas 102 years ago was my father; he told me about that experience when I was a teenager.
-I wondered how Grandmother Susie and Grandpa Oscar coped with the uncertainty of those terrible days as their only son’s life hung in the balance.
-There was no vaccine for this virus, and it would be another 20 years before penicillin and other “miracle drugs” would be developed to help the human body fight off many diseases.
+I wondered how Grandmother Susie and Grandpa Oscar coped with the uncertainty of those terrible days as their son’s life hung in the balance.
+There was no vaccine for the virus, and it would be many years before penicillin and other “miracle drugs” would be developed to help the human body fight off many diseases.
 The best my grandparents could do in 1918 was to make Dad comfortable as possible and pray.

 My father was fortunate to be in the age group of influenza victims that had a better survival rate from the Great Influenza.
 The virus killed mostly people aged 20 to 40 – thousands of soldiers and sailors, farmers, factory workers and mothers in excellent health were struck down by the disease.
 It was shocking how quickly it killed.
 Some victims showed the first signs of the disease in the morning and died that night.